LeonardoCofone/Emotion_prediction/README.md

 │   ├── Emotion_detection_final2.h5         # Pre-trained TensorFlow model (not included)
 │   └── best_threshold.txt                  # Classification threshold
 ├── assets/
-│   └── LOGO.png                            # Logo image used in loading screen
+│   └── LOGO.png                            # Logo image used in loading screen, you can change it ;)
 ├── README.md                               # This documentation file
 ├── LICENSE.txt                             # The licensa (MIT)
 ├── Creation_of_the_model.ipynb             # The notebook used to create the model